 Who is responsible for administering the program?

-The Director, Internal Audit and the Director, Human Resources are responsible for the co-administration of the EthicsPoint Reporting Hotline.
-Any questions can be addressed by contacting the Internal Audit Department at 412-397-5274 or firstname.lastname@example.org, or the Human Resources Department at 412-397-6277, or email@example.com.
+The Senior Director, Internal Audit is responsible for the administration of the EthicsPoint Reporting Hotline.
+Any questions can be addressed by contacting Dawn Maida at 412-397-5274 or firstname.lastname@example.org.

 Where does my Concern go once reported?
 Who at the University sees my Concern?

 All Concerns are sent to the co-administrators and several senior leaders of the University.
 In addition, Concerns are communicated to specific University officials based on the nature of the Concern.
 Concerns are categorized by allegation category such as Academic & Other Student Matters, Financial Matters, Human Resources Matters, Information Technology Matters, Intercollegiate Athletics, Risk & Safety Matters, and Other.
-Each of these categories has a particular pre-identified, University official to receive and assist with the handling of such Concerns.
-For example, the Director of Athletics will receive Concerns about reports within Intercollegiate Athletics.
 The co-administrators will share the Concern or parts of the Concern with others at the University who would need to see it for investigation purposes only.
 All Employees that see information from a Concern are required to keep this information confidential in accordance with the Policy of Ethical Practice.